8 Weekend Getaways from NYC

 Shelter Island House in New York - 2 hours 30 minutes

-No, I didn't forget Long Island!
+If you'd rather spend your weekend on the beaches near NYC, Long Island is fantastic.
 For this weekend getaway, we took the ferry from Greenport.
-The ride was just a few minutes across the Peconic Bay before we landed on Shelter Island (to be precise, in total, it took us 2.5 hours from New York City).
+The ride was just a few minutes across the Peconic Bay before we landed on Shelter Island (to be precise, in total, it took us 2.5 hours with driving + ferry from New York City).

 We adored how it feels like a true retreat here at the Shelter Island House.
-You can play lawn games in the garden, hop on borrowed bikes to explore the island, and take a romantic stroll to Crescent Beach for sunset views.
-As you can see, there are heaps of amazing things to do here!
+You can play lawn games in the garden, borrow bikes to explore the island, and take a romantic stroll to Crescent Beach at sunset.

 What I loved best: